napulen/functional-harmony-micchi/BPS_FH_Dataset/readme_chords.txt

 Explication of the columns in the chords.xlsx files:

-A: start beat (inclusive, 0-indexed, pickup measures are indexed with negative numbers)
+A: start offset (inclusive, 0-indexed, in quarter lengths, pickup measures are indexed with negative numbers)
-B: end measure (exclusive)
+B: end offset (exclusive)

 ------